ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 ### Summary
-In this chapter, we learnt about basics of GoogleTest to write tests in C++.
+In this chapter, we learnt about the basics of GoogleTest and how to use it to write tests in C++.

 {% include links.md %}